 by Robert Cubby

-Robert D. Cubby graduated from Montclair State College in 1973 with a BA in psychology.
-After graduation he was sworn in as a police officer in Jersey City, New Jersey where he served for 38 years rising to the rank of captain
+About the Author: Robert D. Cubby is a graduate of Montclair State College in 1973 with a BA in psychology.
+After graduation, he was sworn in as a police officer in Jersey City where he served for 38 years rising to the rank of captain

 Three years ago, Robert lost his beloved wife, Diana, after a prolonged illness.
-He has been trying to deal with his grief after her death and has attended bereavement groups trying to help others.
+He has attended bereavement groups to learn what he can about the grieving process and help others with similar grief issues.
 Robert is a trained bereavement group facilitator.
 He embraces alternate modalities of treatment such as Reiki, mindfulness, total relaxation technique, meditation, forest therapy, drumming circles, music therapy and yoga.

-Robert brings to his writing his education, his experience and his life lessons in the hope of helping those who’ve fallen into the dark hole of despair.
+Robert brings to his writing his education, his experience and his life lessons in the hope of helping those who have fallen into the dark hole of despair.